MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/track.rst

 	 Example: :expr:`s0 = 5000`.

 	**X0**
  	 A *mappable* (or a list of *mappable*) specifying initial coordinates :literal:`{x,px,y,py,t,pt}`, damap, or beta block for each tracked object, i.e. particle or damap.
 The beta blocks are converted to damaps, while the coordinates are converted to damaps only if :literal:`mapdef` is specified, but both will use :literal:`mapdef` to setup the damap constructor.
-Each tracked object may also contain a :literal:`beam` to override the reference beam, and a *logical* :literal:`nosave` to discard this object from being saved in the mtable. (default: 0).
+Each tracked object may also contain a :var:`beam` to override the reference beam, and a *logical* :literal:`nosave` to discard this object from being saved in the mtable. (default: 0).
 	 Example: :expr:`X0 = { x=1e- 3, px=- 1e- 5 }`.

 	**O0**